HAS-Tools-Fall2020/Course_Materials/Assignments/Week1_GitHub.md

-# Week 1: GitHub, Command Line, and our first forecast
+# Week 1: GitHub, command line, and our first forecast

 This readme has the instructions for the first week of class.
 Every week you will find a readme similar to this outlining the activities and instructions you will need as well as the weekly forecasting assignment.